-The billowing, cloaked drones of Michael Bailey’s low-burning Invisible Path have always felt a bit out of step amidst the tweeting, energy drink-sponsored hustle of the L.A. music scene, which is perhaps what’s allowed it the freedom to ferment and fortify into such a singular, vibrational force.
-Past shows staged in pure darkness with bowed gongs and orbital amplifier worship hinted at the potency of the project but nothing in the IP oeuvre prepared us for the enveloping, textural infinities and planetary pulsations of The Levitating Mirror.
-Translucent electric mists undulate while sub-bass synth heartbeats throb sparsely and a distant, clanging metal metronome reverberates in the sky.
-The submerged rhythmic dimension of these pieces gives them a fascinatingly shadowed sense of motion, like some obscenely abstract ambient techno record pitched to 12 BPM.
-The mood moves from meditative and mesmerized (“Unraveling Threat Of Light”) to drugged and dissolved (“Escaped Into The Mist,” “Decompression”) before plummeting to industrialized, subterranean blackness (“Descension”).
-One of the most transportive headphone bio-domes we’ve heard in multiple years, hands down.
+The billowing, cloaked drones of Michael Bailey’s Invisible Path have been staged in total darkness, coaxed with bowed gongs and low-burning amplifier ritual, but few recordings to date have been as enveloping and planetary as The Levitating Mirror.
+Rich electric mists undulate above sub-bass synth throbs while a distant, clanging metronome reverberates in the sky.
+The muted rhythmic dimension of these pieces gives them a shadowed sense of motion, like some obscenely abstract ambient techno record pitched to 12 BPM.
+The mood moves from meditative and mesmerized (“Unraveling Threat Of Light”) to drugged and dissolved (“Escaped Into The Mist,” “Decompression”) before plummeting into industrialized, subterranean blackness (“Descension”).
+One of the more transportive headphone bio-domes we’ve heard in multiple years, hands down.
 Plug into the Path.
 Pro-dubbed tapes in collaged J-cards designed by B. Brown.
 Edition of 100.